Mazurel/Modbus/README.md

 Stringed Request 1 after rawed: Read from output coils, from slave 1, starting from address 100, on 10 registers Stringed Request 2 after rawed: Read from output coils, from slave 1, starting from address 100, on 10 registers
 ```

+# Dependencies
+- libnet - only for tcp communication (not needed if communication is disabled)

 # STATUS